ghc-proposals/ghc-proposals/proposals/0000-context-fixes.rst

 Note that:

 * Besides the indentation and replacing ``42`` by ``n``, I did not have to change any code.
-* It is very obvious to the reader that wihtin the indentet block, ``n`` is not changed.
+* It is very obvious to the reader that within the indented block, ``n`` is not changed.
 * The typo of ``foo`` is different within the scope of the ``context`` block: It is ``T -> S`` inside, but ``Int -> T -> S`` outside.

 Typical use cases of this might be

-* Abstracting some business logic over the configuration, which is read once at start up and then static.
-(The ”configuration problem”).
+* Abstracting some business logic over the configuration, which is typicall read once in the thin IO wrapper, but is static from the point of view of the actual code (the ”configuration problem”).
 * Abstracting a lexing ``parsec`` parser over the `Language <http://hackage.haskell.org/package/parsec-3.1.11/docs/Text-Parsec-Language.html>` used.
 * *Add your favorite example here.*